Angel Investor Tax Credit Attracts Emerging Technology Companies

 Two things: basic research and money.

 Life sciences researchers, entrepreneurs and, especially, biopharma company founders need to be close to the research labs and colleagues that were integral to the core research findings that led them to see commercial potential and start a new research project and/or for-profit enterprise.
+The quality and quantity of research projects at Connecticut colleges and universities provides many opportunities to root new biotech ventures here.

 We are fortunate in Connecticut to have several leading life sciences research institutions.